Approx. Time Difference

 - Consult with the Resident Program Coordinator about the courses you selected before your arrival or during the ILP if you have questions

 - You can shop for courses by attending each class several times before determining your final class schedule.

 - There will be a short period to add and drop classes during the first weeks of the regular semester at PUC.

-- Pay close attention to the way your courses are listed on your MyEAP registration.
-This information is what will appear on your UC transcript.
+Remember to pay close attention to the way your courses are listed on your MyEAP registration as this is what will appear on your UC transcript.